 - Chim, chimney, cheree – Hire a chimney sweep to clean your chimney

-- No combustibles allowed – Keep combustibles (upholstered furniture, clothing, mattresses, bedding) away from heat sources
+- Distance combustibles – Keep combustibles (upholstered furniture, clothing, mattresses, bedding) away from heat sources

-- No space heaters – Brave the cold; fixed or portable space heaters are involved in about 4 out of 5 heating fire deaths
+- Avoid space heaters – Fixed or portable space heaters are involved in about 4 out of 5 heating fire deaths

-- Pull the cord – Check all cords for frays or cracks, which can spark and cause fires
+- Cord review – Check all cords for frays or cracks, which can spark and cause fires

 - Service the electrics – All electrical components in your home should be serviced and monitored; about half of home electrical fires involved electrical distribution or lighting equipment